globalcitizen/php-iban/README.md

 | [SepaUtil's](https://github.com/AbcAeffchen/SepaUtilities) | ✘          | ✘     | ✘                | ✘      | [partial, hardcoded, dubious origin](https://github.com/AbcAeffchen/SepaUtilities/blob/master/src/SepaUtilities.php#L89) |

 Note:
  * __Generation__ refers to the capacity to create checksum-accurate potential IBANs programatically.
-It is the author's opinion that generation features without IIBAN support are of dubious use, except in one-off migrations.
+It is the author's opinion that generation features without IIBAN support (ie. authority) are of dubious use, except in one-off migrations.
  * __IIBAN__ describes support for the open [proposal](http://www.ifex-project.org/) for decentralized financial endpoint generation by private parties, such as crypto-currency exchanges, whilst maintaining compatibility with the emerging IBAN system.
 This system has been adopted by major cryptocurrency exchanges such as [Kraken](https://www.kraken.com/).
  * __Mistranscription__ refers to the capacity to automatically detect what the user probably meant when they make a transcription error on IBANs, such as those manually written or printed in confusing fonts.
  * __Human?__ means support for input and output for the human, space-laden or presentation variant of an IBAN, ie. `IBAN XXXX XXXX XXXX XXXX` instead of `XXXXXXXXXXXXXXXX` - a lot more reasonable.

-In short, while composer users have apparently lept on rival libraries due to the time it took us to integrate, those libraries are often burdensome in dependencies, less mature, fail to hat-tip to the free software foundation, do not support the procedural programming paradigm (for when AbstractProductClassMakerFactories just won't cut it), and are short on features.
+In short, while composer users have apparently lept on rival libraries, particularly Iban, due to the time it took us to integrate a composer file, those libraries are often burdensome in dependencies, less mature, fail to hat-tip to the free software foundation, do not support the procedural programming paradigm (for when AbstractProductClassMakerFactories just won't cut it), and are short on features.

-So ... __choose php-iban__: the ethical, functional, forward-looking, low-hassle library of choice for IBAN and IIBAN processing. __Choose to win.__ ;)
+So, fearless user ... __choose php-iban__: the ethical, functional, forward-looking, low-hassle library of choice for IBAN and IIBAN processing. __Choose to win!__ ;)

 News: January 2016